jaiakash/SpaceWar/README.md

 ## Basic Mode
-1. Users should be able to move the spaceship in all four directions. <b>Done</b> The aliens will be moving in the right to left direction continuously.<b>Done</b> Once an alien collides with the spaceship, it is destroyed.
+1. Users should be able to move the spaceship in all four directions. <b>Done</b> The aliens will be moving in the top to bottom direction continuously. <b>Done</b> Once an alien collides with the spaceship, it is destroyed. <b>Done</b>

 2. Create a scoreboard and be creative with the scoring system.
 Think how you can have different scoring based on the aliens shot.
 At the end of the